mattparker/lamplighthelp/source/33-9-0_System_Admin_for_Safeguarding_Module.markdown

  - notification settings for new {{safeguarding case}}s
  - the settings for the {{safeguarding}} dashboard
  - what profile roles should have DBS Checks
+ - when to start notifying you when DBS checks are going to expire

 Edit global settings in the [usual way](/en/help/index/p/16.12.0) via admin > system administration > change global settings.

+### Attendance roles

+When raising a {{safeguarding case}} additional profiles can be added to it.
+You may wish to create particular attendance roles for these that relate specifically to {{safeguarding}}.
+You can do so via admin > system administration > Attendance roles.
+Select {{safeguarding}} as the record type for the roles that you create or wish to use.

 ### Module specific drop-downs and custom fields

 You can change the key drop-downs that appear in {{safeguarding case}}s, for Status, Severity, and Closure Reason.
 While you can change the terminology, we very strongly suggest that you do not change the meaning and intention for Status and Severity.
-These settings are found in admin > system administration > Safeguarding module box near the bottom of the screen.
+These settings are found in admin > system administration > {{Safeguarding}} module box near the bottom of the screen.

 Lamplight expects the Statuses that already appear in the system.
 If you change the meaning of the items in the Status list, it will not behave as you expect.
 If you add additional items, Lamplight won't know what Actions should apply,